lumturie2000/LVR/README.md

 ~ 2.3, 2.5

-*1.1 shows an error I was unable to fix but the function itself still works correctly (check the examples just below), it is in its own .lean file
+*1.1 shows an error I was unable to fix but the function itself still works correctly (check the examples just below), it is in its own .lean file (oneone.lean)